skbaum/asciidocs/README.md

 **ctd.txt** - An overview of software for analyzing and displaying oceanographic CTD data.

+**garden.txt** - An annotated bibligraphy of gardening literature pertinent to central Texas.

 **irods.txt** - An overview - including installation details - of the [iRODS](http://irods.org/) distributed filesystem.

 **nam_grd.txt** - Details about the grids used in the NAM/NARR atmospheric circulation models.